tomPlus353/Reversi/README.md

 # Reversi
 Creating a python reversi with customizable board size and a choice of players

 Reversi is also called Othello.
-In some cases I refer to it as "reverso" because this name makes more sense to me
+In some cases I refer to it as "reverso" because growing up I played a version in which it was called reverso and the name stuck with me.

 Tasks completed so far.